flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 - 8 KB of RAM.
 - The two sound chips available.
-- 68000's RAM (again, handled by the bus arbiter).
+- A dynamic chunk of 32 KB pointing to the 68000's address space, selectable using the bus arbiter.
+  - In practice, however, the only reliable area to access here is the cartridge ROM [@audio-stealth].

-Finally, it's important to note that **both CPUs can run in parallel** (under certain constraints, the next paragraphs explain more).
+Finally, it's important to note that **both CPUs can run in parallel**... under certain constraints, the next paragraphs explain more.

 ### Memory available